Clarksville Gas and Water Department reports Edgehill Drive closed for water service line replacement - Clarksville Online - Clarksville News, Sports, Events and Information

-Clarksville, TN – The Clarksville Gas and Water Department (CGW) is continuing water service line replacement work on Edgehill Drive that began on Tuesday and has closed the road.
+Clarksville, TN – The Clarksville Gas and Water Department (CGW) has closed Edgehill Drive for ongoing water service line replacement work.

 Motorists will be detoured to South Riverside Drive and Irving Lane to avoid the work zone.